dmaulikr/Amal/README.md

 Amal is an iOS app that tracks daily amal (deeds) progress via an active reminder.
 This is a project made for MDEC ICON2 (ICONapps) at the end of Dec '11.
 Coded in 2 months (Part Time).
 Also, my first try on Obj-C programming.

-Amal is an app that tracks daily amal (deeds) progress via an active reminder.

 Users can create a list of amal that they do whether it’s on a daily basis, weekly basis, or monthly basis.

 It will have a daily pop up reminder to prompt user to log in their amal for the day.